 Social Care

-This page will support your understanding about children and adult Social Care services available to you.
+This page will support your understanding of children and adult Social Care services available to you.

 Children Social Care services and Adult Social Care services have a duty to assess and provide support to those in ‘need’.

-Social care work in partnership with a range of services including health; education; housing; voluntary and independent organisations.
+Social care works in partnership with a range of services including health; education; housing; voluntary and independent organisations.

 Social care is a term that generally describes all forms of personal care and other practical assistance for children, young people and adults who need extra support.

-Some families will need practical support both inside the home and outside it.
-Local authorities have a legal responsibility to help families who met the criteria for their different services.
+Some families will need practical support both inside and outside the home.
+Local authorities have a legal responsibility to help families that meet the criteria for their different services.

 The SEND Code of Practice 2015 says: